A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland

 The road sign where you turn for the Nesjalaugar parking lot from the road 435

-I get a lot of questions from people who were not able to find their way.
+I get a lot of questions from people who can't find their way.

 There are signs and a map of the area by the parking lot

-You follow the gravel road by the parking lot on foot for 15 minutes until you reach the first boreholes and hot springs.
-You might see some cars in this area but only employees can drive on these roads.
+You walk along the gravel road by the parking lot for 15 minutes until you reach the first boreholes and hot springs.
+You might see some cars in this area, but only employees can drive on these roads.

 What an absolutely amazing sight this was, this was for sure like something out of an adventure film - why had I never seen this hot spring before?